rishabhlakhotia/CSE-Lab-Manual/IV Semester/Microprocessor_Lab/README.md

 # Microprocessor Lab
-This repository contains Microprocessor Lab's program in the Autonomous curriculum of Dayananda Sagar College of Engineering.
+This repository contains Microprocessor Lab's programs in the Autonomous curriculum of Dayananda Sagar College of Engineering.

 ## Getting Started